 We do love pecans, and a great pie crust... so a few years back, I decided to make some Pecan Pie Bars for Richy and see what he thought of them.

-So these bars (I’ve never posted the recipe – I’ll have to add it to my list) … they quickly became a holiday staple for us and he requests them every year around Christmas.
+These bars quickly became a holiday staple for us and he requests them every year around Christmas.

-But this year when I was buying pecans and thinking about making the bars, I decided I wanted to try something different and see if I could make Pecan Pie cookies.
+This year when I was buying pecans and thinking about making the bars, I decided I wanted to try something different and see if I could make Pecan Pie Cookies.

-It seemed like such a brilliant idea!!
-But with a quick Swagbucks search, I was deflated to find out that about a zillion other people had already thought it.
+It seemed like such a brilliant idea, but with a quick Swagbucks search, I was deflated to find out that about a zillion other people had already thought of it.

 Oh well... not to be deterred I decided that if I couldn't make up my very own original recipe, I'd at least try somebody else's.